zendeavor/humblepie/README.md

         To search for all files containing the string `super' in your named bundle `hibkey_4': humblepie -b 4 -s super

--w
-    Write out a default config file and exit

 -v
     Enable verbose reporting for info, warnings, and errors.
 ```